-Open to Cadet Force Adult Volunteers of schools teams or of visiting overseas teams.
+Open to Cadet Force Adult Volunteers of CCFs teams or of visiting overseas teams.
 Those entering must certify that they have not entered for an individual TR squadded competition in the current Imperial Meeting.

-First Prize A Challenge Cup, an engraved spoon and an NRA Gold Medal.
-Second Prize An engraved spoon and an NRA Silver Medal.
-Third Prize An engraved spoon and an NRA Bronze Medal.
+First Prize A Challenge Cup, an engraved spoon and an NRA

 Five Prizes of An engraved spoon.